Ben Haith: Anti-LGBT controversy

-The next month, seven of the nine members of Roxbury Highlands Neighborhood Association Inc., penned an op-ed which was published in the Boston Globe.
-In the editorial, the members stated that Haith had misrepresented the opinions of his neighbors.
-They also accused the Globe and reporter Ken Cooper of "...creating the controversy it purports to report".
+The next month, seven of the nine members of Roxbury Highlands Neighborhood Association Inc., penned an op-ed which was also published in the Boston Globe.
+In the editorial, the members stated that they felt "the need to refute the continued assertions of ...
+Haith to represent this association or claim our support for his single-minded, divisive crusade against the gay foster parents."
+They also accused the Globe and reporter Ken Cooper of "...creating the very controversy it purports to report" and called for the Globe to cover "the issue of gay foster placements" with "depth and sensitivity."

 Juneteenth

 Haith founded the National Juneteenth Celebration Foundation, and he led the holiday's first Juneteenth flag-raising ceremony in Boston's Roxbury Heritage State Park in 2000.
 Haith designed the Juneteenth flag in 1997, and in 2000 (after the addition of the text June 19, 1865), he copyrighted the design.